 It seems pretty obvious if you want to lose a few pounds all you have to do is stop eating, right?
 If you’re considering fasting to lose weight, there’s definitely a right way and a wrong way to go about it.

 If you aren’t careful, you run the risk of gaining additional weight in the subsequent days once you resume eating normally.
+Here’s the best way to short term fast, lose weight without eating, and keep it off.

 Common Fasting Mistakes